List of The Critic characters: The Devil

-Appearing in several episodes, Jay blames him for many of Hollywood's problems (such as unnecessary sequels and Cher winning an Oscar, although he's only the reason Marisa Tomei won).
-He was once contacted by the cast of Wings, who wanted to stay on the air for another year (his response was "Tell them there are limits to even my powers!").
+Appearing in several episodes, Jay blames the Devil (voiced by Maurice LaMarche) for many of Hollywood's problems.
+He was once contacted by the cast of Wings, who wanted to stay on the air for another year.
+However, the Devil refuses, stating that this is outside his power.
 He also disguised himself as a potential replacement for Roger Ebert.
-After hearing his positive reviews of Disney movies, Gene Siskel replied, "You're Satan, aren't you?"

 Guest stars

 Throughout the show's run, other famous critics also guest-voiced as themselves.
 Gene Shalit and Rex Reed appeared in multiple episodes.
 Shalit even appeared in a webisode.
 The duo Gene Siskel and Roger Ebert also appeared in a special second-season episode "Siskel & Ebert & Jay & Alice."

 Other famous media personalities voicing themselves included Geraldo Rivera, Adam West, Kareem Abdul-Jabbar, Jimmy Breslin, Bob Costas, Rod Steiger, Steve Allen, Ricki Lake, Queen Latifah, June Lockhart, and Milton Berle.

 Celebrities impersonated

 The following celebrities that are impersonated are listed in alphabetical order by last name: